crillab/metrics/docs/scalpel-config.md

 Observe in the example above that CSV files may be configured as for CSV campaigns (the same fields are used to describe the format of the file).

+For each data-file, you can also set `name-as-prefix` to `true`, so that each field in the file will be prefixed by the name of the file, using a dotted notation.
+This is particularly useful whe the same key appears in different files.

 Moreover, it is also possible to specify a custom parser, provided you give the *completely specified* name of this class.
-This parser must extend `CampaignOutputParser`, and its constructor must take as input a `ScalpelConfiguration`, a `CampaignParserListener`, the path of the file to parse and its name.
+This parser must extend `CampaignOutputParser`, and its constructor must take as input a `CampaignParserListener`, a `ScalpelConfiguration`, the path of the file to parse and its name.

 ### Mapping Data to *Scalpel*'s Expectations

-When parsing an experiment, *Scalpel* expects to find several required informations to describe the result of this experiment.
+When parsing an experiment, *Scalpel* expects to find the required information to describe the result of this experiment.
 The identifier of such data is thus crucial to allow *Scalpel* to build consistent experiments.
 This is in particular true for the identifiers:

 + `experiment_ware`, which is the experiment-ware run in a given experiment,
-+ `input`, which is the input on which the expriment-ware has been run, and
++ `input`, which is the input on which the experiment-ware has been run, and
 + `cpu_time`, which is the runtime of the experiment.

 If these identifiers are not specified in your campaign files (for instance,